Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-mats.md

 will only cause that token to be counted as a single MAT.

 Deleting a token does not cause it to be counted as a MAT.
-However, if you previously interacted with a token causing it to become counted a MAT, then delete the token in the same month, the token is still counted as a MAT for that month even after deleting it.
+However, if you previously interacted with a token causing it to become counted as a MAT, then delete the token in the same month, the token is still counted as a MAT for that month even after deleting it.

 The monthly period in which MATs accumulate is based on UTC time, and each Tenant's MAT counts are reset to 0 at the start of a new month.